 Why Does ph Matter?
 The Magic Balance of Healthy Skin

 They say everything in nature is about balance, and that is no less true when it comes to our skin.
-Achieving the delicate ying and yang of beautiful skin may come down to maintaining the right pH balance.
+Achieving the happy middle of beautiful skin may come down to maintaining the right pH balance.
 So, what is the magic pH level of healthy skin?
 On a scale of 0 to 14, the ideal state is slightly acidic, sitting around 4,5-5,5.
 Basic knowledge about pH measurement will help you understand your skin's needs and which skin care products should you choose to balance too low pH level or too high pH level.

 If they’re not used properly, acidic products such as AHAs can temporarily disrupt the moisture barrier by over-stripping the skin’s natural oils and actually exacerbate acne-prone skin.
 Other possible offenders for irritating your skin could be fragrances, essential oils or foaming agents like sodium lauryl sulfate.
 These are common ingredients in skincare products that could be disrupting your skin’s acid mantle.

 When in doubt over what is causing your skin to act out, perhaps the easiest thing is to do less, not more!
 Sometimes just using a curated selection of simple products can help your skin balance its pH level, and might just be the key to achieving beautifully balanced, glowing skin.

 Shelly, Timeless Skin Care Esthetician adds: “The takeaway is this: balance.
 Choose products that are pH balanced or products formulated with a pH that falls in the same range as the skin’s natural barrier.
 Avoid consistently disrupting the pH levels in the skin, allowing the skin to naturally regulate itself so as to prevent breakouts, irritation and inflammation.”